mdwarfgeek/tres-tools/README.md

-For our use we have usually resorted to creating a virtual environment using "virtualenv" and installing everything inside it to avoid disturbing the setup of the system or the user's account, especially for Python 3 users.
-I have tried to keep things compatible with Python 3 (most particularly the C modules which should have the necessary #ifdefs) but some of the scripts would need to be run through 2to3 mostly to deal with the changes to "print".
+For our use we have usually resorted to creating a virtual environment using "virtualenv" and installing everything inside it to avoid disturbing the setup of the system or the user's account.
+I have tried to keep things compatible with both Python 2.7 and 3 (most particularly the C modules, which should have the necessary #ifdefs).

 Other notes
 ===========